Vertical configuration spaces and their homology: Homological stability

-\paragraph{Acknowledgements} This project started in 2018, when both authors were PhD students of Carl-Friedrich B\"odigheimer.
+\paragraph{Acknowledgements} This project started in 2018, when both authors were PhD students of Carl-Friedrich Böodigheimer.
 We would like to thank him for suggesting the study of vertical configuration spaces and for numerous enlightening con\-versations on the subject.

 This paper also benefited from discussions with Martin Palmer about homological stability of configuration spaces and about twisted coefficient systems, and from many useful comments he made on a first draft.